-REDISCOVERING CHINA'S CULTURAL REVOLUTION: Art and Politics, Lived Experience, Legacies of Liberation A Weekend Symposium at Revolution Books and New York University, December 12-14, 2008 SPONSORED BY:
+REDISCOVERING CHINA'S CULTURAL REVOLUTION: Art and Politics Lived Experience Logacies of Liberation

+Art and Politics, Lived Experience, Legacies of Liberation A Weekend Symposium at Revolution Books and New York University, December 12-14, 2008

+SPONSORED BY:

+Revolution Books, Set the Record Straight Project,\ and Institute for Public Knowledge-New York University

-FEW EVENTS IN MODERN HISTORY have been as distorted and demonized as China's Cultural Revolution of 1966-1976.
+FEW EVENTS IN MODERN HISTORY have been as distorted and demonized as China's Cultural Revolution of 1966-76.
 Yet few events are more deserving of rediscovery.

 This unique symposium, REDISCOVERING CHINA'S CULTURAL REVOLUTION, offers an opportunity to rediscover-or discover for the first time-what this "revolution within a revolution" in socialist China was really all about.

 There are people who participated in the Cultural Revolution who offer a vivid and exciting counter-narrative.
 There are youth who went to the countryside to work and learn from the peasants, artists who set out to create revolutionary art, women who struggled against feudal tradition-who look back at this period as some of the best years of their lives.
 Here is a chance to hear these stories which bring to life important truths about the Chinese Cultural Revolution.

-There is work being done in academia uncovering important chapters in the Cultural Revolution that have either been ignored or discounted: its immense international impact and influence; contributions in the arts, sciences, and education during the Cultural Revolution; and theoretical questions of economics, philosophy and politics that remain relevant.
+There is work being done in academia uncovering important chapters in the Cultural Revolution that have either been ignored or discounted: its immense international impact and influence; contributions in the arts, sciences and education during the Cultural Revolution; and theoretical questions of economics, philosophy and politics that remain relevant.
 Here is a chance to hear from people with different perspectives and experiences who are doing work around these questions.

-The weekend includes a Friday night book release event; two major panels on Saturday; a symposium-quided tour of the exhibition of artwork from the Cultural Revolution at the Asia Society on Sunday morning; and an afternoon cultural program with a theatrical reading, film clips, and discussion. \ A program of International Humanities Center, a nonprofit organization under Section 501(c)(3) of the IRS code Revolution Books, Set the Record Straight Project,\ and Institute for Public Knowledge-New York University
+The weekend includes a Friday night book release event; two major panels on Saturday; a symposium-guided tour of the exhibition of artwork from the Cultural Revolution at the Asia Society on Sunday morning; and an afternoon cultural program with a theatrical reading, film clips, and discussion.

-From the revolutionary ballet The Red Detatchment of Women.
+(photo from Red Detachment of Women).

+$^$ A program of International Humanities Center, a nonprofit organization under Section 501(c)(3) of the IRS code

-REDISCOVERING CHINA'S CULTURAL REVOLUTION: Art and Politics, Lived Experience, Legacies of Liberation SYMPOSIUM SCHEDULE:
+REDISCOVERING CHINA'S CULTURAL REVOLUTION: Art and Politics, Lived Experience, Legacies of Liberation

+SYMPOSIUM SCHEDULE:

-FRIDAY, DECEMBER 12 Revolution Books, 146 W. 26th Street, between 6th and 7th Avenues 7:00pm: Book Release event for Dongping Han's The Unknown Cultural Revolution: Educational Reforms and Their Impact on China's Rural Development.
-Mr. Han will discuss his experience in a small village in China during the Cultural Revolution.
-Co-sponsored by Monthly Review Press and Revolution Books SATURDAY, DECEMBER 13 Panel Discussions New York University, Silver Center, Room 703, 100 Washington Square East 12 noon: "Art and Politics During the Cultural Revolution" featuring Lincoln Cushing, Bai Di, Aly Rose, Li Onesto 3:00pm: "The International Impact and Historical Significance of the Cultural Revolution" featuring Dongping Han, Raymond Lotta, Andrew Ross, Guobin Yang SUNDAY, DECEMBER 14 11:00am: Asia Society Museum, 725 Park Avenue at 70th Street Symposium guided tour of "Art and China's Revolution" exhibition 3:00pm: Location TBA The Culture of the Cultural Revolution: Theatrical reading from the play White Haired Girl, film clip from Red Detachment of Women, discussion.
+FRIDAY, DECEMBER 12

+Revolution Books, 146 W. 26th Street, near 7th Avenue

+7:00 pm: Book Release event for Dongping Han: The Unknown Cultural Revolution: Life and Change in a Chinese Village.
+Mr. Han will discuss what it was like growing up in a small village in China during the Cultural Revolution.
+Co-sponsored by Monthly Review Press and Revolution Books.

+SATURDAY, DECEMBER 13

+Panel Discussions New York University, Silver Center, Room 703, 100 Washington Square East

+12 noon: "Art and Politics During the Cultural Revolution" with Lincoln Cushing, Bai Di, Aly Rose, Li Onesto

+3:00 pm: "The International Impact and Historical Significance of the Cultural Revolution" with Dongping Han, Raymond Lotta, Andrew Ross, Guobin Yang

+SUNDAY, DECEMBER 14

+11:00 am: Asia Society Museum, 725 Park Avenue at 70th Street

+Symposium-Guided tour of "Art and China's Revolution" exhibition

+3:00 pm: Revolution Books, 146 W. 26th St., near 7thAvenue

+The Culture of the Cultural Revolution:

+Theatrical reading from a Chinese revolutionary work, film clip from Red Detachment of Women, discussion.

 Donations appreciated.

-For more information: 212-691-3345 www.revolutionbooksnyc.org SYMPOSIUM SPEAKERS:
+For more information and reservations: 212-691-3345, revbooksnyc@yahoo.com www.revolutionbooksnyc.org

+SYMPOSIUM SPEAKERS: